ISA best seller: the opportunity for 8.1% per year...

-Last year the FTSE closed at its highest level on record, but where will the market be in one year, or two year’s time?
-If you’re not confident it will rise significantly, but would like to achieve almost double digit returns even if the FTSE only rises a little, the Enhanced Kick Out Plan may be worth a closer look.
+With the recent market volatility, if you are not confident the FTSE 100 will rise significantly, but would like to achieve high growth returns even if the FTSE only rises a little, the Enhanced Kick Out Plan may be worth a closer look.

-The plan has a maximum term of six years, but will ‘kick out’ provided the level of the FTSE 100 Index at the end of any plan year is higher than its value at the start of the plan (subject to averaging).
-If it is, then you will receive 10.25% for each year invested (not compounded), plus your initial investment back.
+The plan has a maximum term of six years, but will ‘kick out’ provided the level of the FTSE 100 Index at the end of any plan year is the same or higher than its value at the start of the plan (subject to averaging).
+If it is, then you will receive 8.1% for each year invested (not compounded), plus your initial investment back.

-This investment is our best selling growth plan with ISA investors over the last 12 months, and whilst the FTSE remains around 7000 points, the opportunity for 10.25% growth in as little as 12 months could be appealing to investors.
+This investment is our best selling growth plan, as the opportunity for 8.1% growth in as little as 12 months could be appealing to investors.

 Capital At Risk Product

 Available for Stocks & Shares ISA, ISA Transfer and Direct Investments.
 Also available to businesses, charities, trusts and SIPP and SSAS pension schemes